LilWinx/gbk-nt_query/README.md

 # gbk-nt_query

-Turns a gbk and fasta file into a query-able databse
+Turns a gbk and fasta file into a query-able database

 Simply determine your position of interest and the program will tell you the gene, amino acid and codon.